 - Increasing global energy resources, lowering the gross energy consumption.

-- to provide less expensive useful energy that is accessible to the poorest populations, but also to those facing an economic and industrial boom (China and India).
+- Provide a cheaper useful energy so accessible to the poorest people but also those about to know a "boom" economic and industrial (China and India).

 - To maintain a constant oil price of energy (to useful energy direction) despite the increase in demand and the future decline in supply following the exhaustion of resources.

-- to put to the future anti-pollution standards the industrialists for a cost (to the kW installed and the kWh produced) very low in comparison with other solution of "clean" energies.
+- To future industrial pollution control standards at a cost (the installed kW and kWh) very low in comparison to other solution "clean" energies.

 - To pose fewer problems for future on-costs to oil industries using process by increasing the operating life of existing resources.

 An example of such invention is water injection in internal combustion engines.